alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 Picture this: it's Friday afternoon, and you're eagerly looking forward to unwinding for the weekend.
 Suddenly, an Ops engineer alerts you about a critical issue—a stubborn HTTP 500 error that's causing a major roadblock.

-Despite their efforts, the Ops engineer couldn't pinpoint the root cause due to a lack of contextual information.
+Despite the dedicated efforts of the Ops engineers, the root cause remains elusive due to a lack of contextual information.

 Hours pass by, but you take it upon yourself to delve into the problem.
 Eventually, after reproducing and debugging the issue on your computer, you uncover the issue.

-Do you think it is science fiction?
-Are you used with such a scenario?

-If yes, you probably didn't identify one of your end users and their main usage: Your Ops and the observability!
+Does this sound like science fiction?
+If you've experienced a similar scenario, you're likely familiar with the challenges posed by unidentified end users and their unique usage patterns—enter Ops and observability!

-I already talked about observability.
+I've previously delved into the topic of observability.
-Here are a bunch of articles I wrote on this blog or on the Worldline Tech Blog:
+Here are a bunch of articles I wrote on this blog or on the [Worldline Tech Blog](https://blog.worldline.tech):

 * [Enhancing Asynchronous Transaction Monitoring: Implementing Distributed Tracing in Apache Camel Applications with OpenTelemetry](https://blog.touret.info/2023/09/05/distributed-tracing-opentelemetry-camel-artemis/)
 * [Observabilité et Circuit Breaker avec Spring](https://blog.touret.info/2021/07/26/observabilite-et-circuit-breaker-avec-spring/)
 * [Enabling distributed tracing on your microservices Spring app using Jaeger and OpenTracing](https://blog.worldline.tech/2021/09/22/enabling_distributed_tracing_in_spring_apps.html)

 In this article, I aim to highlight the importance of putting in place observability during the earliest stages of a project.
-I will then outline how to merge logs and traces on the Grafana Stack to gain clearer insights into your platform's workings.
+I will then outline how to merge logs and traces from a good old [Spring Boot application](https://spring.io/projects/spring-boot/) on the [Grafana Stack](https://grafana.com/) to gain clearer insights into your platform's workings.
 By doing so, you can transform your relationship with Ops teams, making them your best friends.

 The examples provided in this article come from [this project hosted on Github](https://github.com/alexandre-touret/observability-from-zero-to-hero).

 ## A definition of Observability

+We can shortly define it as this:

-Observability is the ability to understand the internal state of a complex system.
+> Observability is the ability **to understand the internal state of a complex system**.
-When a system is observable, a user can identify the root cause of a performance problem by examining the data it produces, without additional testing or coding.
+> When a system is observable, a user can **identify the root cause** of a performance problem by examining the data it produces, without additional testing or coding.

 This is one of the ways in which quality of service issues can be addressed.